Suburban and Chicago Child Photographer Marmalade Photography

 I’m not reacting to moments – I’m prepared for them before they unfold.
 Understanding how a child’s brain works at each developmental stage, combined with over 20 years of photographing children of all ages, means I have a crystal ball of sorts for predicting a child’s next move.
 I could just say “oh, I’m a natural and it’s instinctual” – but that would be oversimplifying what anticipation actually is.

 A child genuinely knows when an adult likes them and wants to interact with them.
-Parents feel it too – when someone genuinely understands their child rather than just managing them toward a smile.
+Parents feel it when someone genuinely understands their child…it’s the difference between a child’ performance in front of the adults and the camera and authenticity in how they show up during our sessions.